Riemannian geometric classification and emergent phenomena of magnetic textures: Differential geometry in magnetic textures

 \subsubsection{Coplanar magnets}

-Coplanar magnets are characterized by the finite VSC and the vanishing of the other three geometric quantities.
+Coplanar magnets are characterized by a finite VSC and the vanishing of the other three geometric quantities.
 When the SSC vanishes, the spin does not form a solid angle on $\mathbb{S}^2$, and its trajectory is restricted to a one-dimensional curve with $d_\mathrm{p} = 1$.
 Furthermore, because the geodesic curvature $\kappa_g$ is zero, which automatically implies a vanishing torsion, the curve is confined to a great circle on $\mathbb{S}^2$.
 Therefore, the spin texture is given by

 which depends on a single parameter $\Theta$ and represents a coplanar magnetic texture.
-Coplanar magnets include the helical magnets, the fan magnets, the cycloid magnets, the chiral soliton lattices, and the Bloch-type and N\'eel-type domain walls.
+Coplanar magnets include helical magnets, fan magnets, cycloid magnets, chiral soliton lattices, and Bloch-type and N\'eel-type domain walls.